 Treating wastewater on-site may not be a viable solution for many buildings due to space and cost constraints.
-If this is the case, then the building will have to depend on using alternative water to offset the use of freshwater and/or infiltrate water back to the original source through green infrastructure.
+If this is the case, the building will have to use alternative water to offset the use of freshwater and/or return water back to the original source through green infrastructure.